- Financing solutions Connecting small business owners with financing solutions

 How much is an SBA loan going to cost you?
 The news here is positive—it's tough to beat the low interest rates and long repayment terms for these loans.
 SBA loans tend to be the least expensive financing available to small business owners.

 SBA loans come with different rates depending on the lender you work with; however, the SBA establishes the maximum amount that can be charged for these loans.
-For Debt Refinancing and working capital loans, this is a Variable rate of Prime Rate plus 2.75% to 4.75%.
+For Debt Refinancing and working capital loans, this is a Variable rate of Prime rate plus 2.75% to 6.5% depending on the size of the loan.

 Are there additional fees for SBA loans?